gerryvel/NMEA2000_TPW/README.md

-# NMEA2000_TPW Version 1.3
+# NMEA2000_TPW Version 2.0

 Basics for this Pojekt is "NMEA2000-TempPressure" from @HOMBERGER and "NMEA0183-to-NMEA2000" with ESP32 @AndrasSzep.

 This repository shows how to measure temperature and barometric pressure with a BMP388 sensor and send it to NMEA2000 network.
-Additional work a Gateway with inputs NMEA0183 TCP-Stream from my Windsensor "NoWa" or "Yachta" @norbert-walter and send also the Direction and Speed to NMEA2000.
+Additional work a Gateway with inputs NMEA0183 TCP-Stream from my Windsensor "NoWa" or "Yachta" @norbert-walter and send to NMEA2000.

 The data is sent to NMEA2000 network with PGN130310 and PGN130306 (Outside Environmental Parameters and Wind).